sifat-ur-rahman/basic-typescript-problem/README.md

 4. TypeScript enums: .\
  Enums are special types that allow you to define a set of named constant.It's make more readable code and provide type safety.

+5. Type guards in TypeScript: .\
+ Type guards is some expression the performs a runtime check that guarantees the type in some scope.
+ `function userAge<T>(age: T):T {return age}`